torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 DESCRIPTION
 ^^^^^^^^^^^

-This tells parport not to notify the device driver of new ports or of ports going away.
-Registered devices belonging to that driver are NOT
+This tells parport analt to analtify the device driver of new ports or of ports going away.
+Registered devices belonging to that driver are ANALT
 unregistered: parport_unregister_device must be used for each one.

 EXAMPLE